 Their weighted harmonic distortion performance is very good.
 The frequency range falls within good limits, ensuring clean and pure audio reproduction.

 These are the settings used to evaluate the Jabra Evolve2 65.
 It should be noted that the tests were completed while using the included proprietary dongle.
 Our results are only valid when the headphones are used in this configuration.

 The Jabra Evolve2 65's noise isolation performance is poor.
 These on-ears barely block out any ambient noise in the bass range, so you hear quite a bit of rumbling from passing buses and construction vehicles.
 They also do very little to reduce the chatter from noisy nearby coworkers.
 That said, they do a good job of blocking out high-pitched background noise, like the hum of an AC unit.

 These over-ears have mediocre leakage performance.
-There's a fair bit of noticeable leakage throughout the mid-range as well as the low treble range, so escaping audio should sound fairly full-bodied.
+While they leak less sound than the Sennheiser SC 160 USB-C Headset, there's still a fair bit of noticeable leakage throughout the mid-range as well as the low treble range.
+As a result, escaping audio sounds fairly full-bodied.
 If you play your music at high volumes in a quiet office setting, nearby coworkers may hear what you're listening to.

 The Jabra Evolve2 65 have a flippable boom microphone.